Siarl/sd-project-2020-VU/docs/assignment2.md

 Following these searches for the right object with the respective command and its execution, the **scene** tells the game whether it was successful or not by returning a boolean true or false.

-*Word count for above diagram: 265*

-Total number of words for this section: 480
+Total number of words for this section: 487

 ## Implementation
 Author(s): Wilkin van Roosmalen